Published: Last Updated:

 Here are the main size categories of keyboards you’re likely to come across:

-- Full Size (100%): The standard keyboard layout, with the full suite of buttons available.
+- Full Size (100%): The traditional keyboard layout, including the full number pad and function row.

 Related: HIBI Design’s Knocks it Out of the Park for First Keyboard ‘HIBIKI’